Transformer-Empowered Actor-Critic Reinforcement Learning for Sequence-Aware Service Function Chain Partitioning: Problem Formulation

+An SFC can be deployed either within a single domain or across multiple domains.
+In a single-domain setting, a single Infrastructure Provider (InP) manages the entire substrate network, enabling centralized control with full visibility of resource availability.
+In contrast, a multi-domain setting involves multiple administrative domains operated by different providers, that do not typically share internal state information.
+In this work, we focus on the multi-domain case, where a logically centralized Network Functions Virtualization Orchestrator (NFVO) performs inter-domain service orchestration in line with the ETSI NFV-MANO framework~\cite{etsi_mano}.

+In this context \textit{partitioning} generally refers to the process of logically dividing an SFC into segments (sub-chains) and assigning them to different domains, whereas \textit{embedding} refers to the subsequent mapping of these sub-chains onto physical resources.
+In this work, we refer to \textit{partitioning} as the mapping of VNFs at the inter-DC level, where DCs belong to different InPs, while \textit{embedding} refers to the fine-grained mapping of VNFs within a DC (intra-DC).
+The placement of vLinks is implicitly determined by the assignment of VNFs, as each vLink is mapped to a network path between the selected DCs.

+The SFCP problem is challenging due to multiple intertwined factors.
+VNFs and vLinks must be mapped under resource capacity, and E2E latency constraints to meet SLAs, while decision-making is complicated by limited visibility, as only aggregated resource information (e.g., total available CPU and bandwidth) is typically available at the NFVO \cite{7820223}.
+The limited granularity of information available to the NFVO introduces significant uncertainty, as it cannot observe the exact state of the resource availability within each DC~\cite{fake10107385}.
+Moreover, strategies that optimize individual requests in isolation may lead to inefficient long-term resource utilization and fragmentation, ultimately reducing the system’s ability to admit future SFC requests and degrading the overall acceptance rate.
+To summarize, in this study the objective of SFCP is to find a strategy that partitions SFCs so that ($i$) the resource constraints are satisfied; ($ii$) E2E latency requirement is met; and ($iii$) the long-term \textit{acceptance rate} is maximized.

-In this work, we consider a scenario where the embedding of VNFs within each DC is handled locally by its corresponding Virtual Infrastructure Manager (VIM).
-The focus of this work lies on the \textbf{partitioning of SFCs} at the NFVO level.
+We consider that the embedding of partial SFCs within each DC is handled locally by its corresponding Virtual Infrastructure Manager (VIM).
+The focus of this work lies solely on the partitioning of SFCs at the NFVO level.
 The integration of the proposed decision-making component (introduced in Section~\ref{sec:method}) within the NFVO for SFC partitioning is illustrated in Fig.~\ref{fig:MANO}.
 The process involves the interaction among the SFC requests, the NFVO, and the VIMs.
 The steps of this process are detailed as follows: